gustavkarlsson/slapshot/README.md

 The first time a new test runs, there will be no snapshot to compare against.
 The test will fail and save a snapshot file with the results for future reference.

-The next time it runs, it will compare the result to the saved snapshot and succeed!
+The next time you run the test, it will compare the result to the saved snapshot and succeed!

 ### Commit the snapshots to source control